When conditions change, direction needs protecting.

 You might be here because priorities feel crowded and everything sounds urgent.
 Because funding, policy, or regulation is shifting mid-stream.
 Because the board feels more reactive than deliberate.
 Because strategy exists on paper but not in day-to-day decisions.

 This is not about rewriting strategy documents.
-It is about tightening the centre so trade-offs, authority, and focus stay consistent under pressure.
+It is about tightening the centre, so trade-offs, authority, and focus stay consistent when the pressure is on.

 What we work through